huggingface/text-generation-inference/docs/source/supported_models.md

 ## Supported Models

-The following models are optimized and can be served with TGI:
+The following models are optimized and can be served with TGI, which uses custom CUDA kernels for better inference.
+You can add the flag `--disable-custom-kernels` at the end of the `docker run` command if you wish to disable them.

 - [BLOOM](https://huggingface.co/bigscience/bloom)
 - [FLAN-T5](https://huggingface.co/google/flan-t5-xxl)